Dynamic Universal Approximation Theory: The Basic Theory for Deep Learning-Based Computer Vision Models: Conclusion

 \section{Conclusion}

 This paper delves into the theoretical foundations of deep learning in the field of CV.
 Specifically, the current CV landscape is primarily dominated by CNNs and Transformer models.
-We utilize the matrix-vector method to unify these models under the framework of the UAT.
+We utilize the Matrix-Vector Method to unify these models under the framework of the DUAT.
 Based on this framework, we provide explanations for several common issues and techniques in CV.
-The requirement for deep networks in CNNs is jointly determined by the intrinsic characteristics of image data and the demands of UAT theory.
+The requirement for deep networks in CNNs is jointly determined by the intrinsic characteristics of image data and the demands of DUAT.
 The robust generalization ability of residual networks stems from their ingenious design, which enables UAT to dynamically adapt to corresponding functions based on input data.
 Similarly, Transformer-based models possess this ability, with the key difference lying in which parameters of UAT they influence.
 Residual networks primarily affect the bias term, while Transformers influence both the weights and the bias.
-Additionally, the feasibility of LoRA operations in CV arises because it can fine-tune the parameters of different UAT layers based on input data characteristics.
-The viability of pruning techniques is due to the fact that the parameters of certain network layers have minimal impact on the final outcome.